 The course was in great shape, had gorgeous views, and a peaceful atmosphere.

 We also drove our cart by Disney’s Oak Trail, which is a 9-hole walking course.
 So many options for Disney golf!

-You also don’t have to worry about renting a car, there is complimentary transportation to and from your Disney resort, just ask about it when you call to set up your tee time.
-(Note: These courses are also open to the public, but just Disney guests).
+You also don’t have to worry about renting a car, as there is complimentary transportation to and from your Disney resort, just ask about it when you call to set up your tee time.
+(Note: These courses are also open to the public).